Caledon Truck Driving School

 1. What is the cost of truck driving lessons?

 The cost of truck driving lessons varies depending on the school or program you choose.
 It’s important to understand the total cost of the program, including any additional fees for books, equipment, and exams.
+Keep a few hundred dollars as miscellaneous funds as you might need it for extra tests.
 Make sure to compare the costs of different programs and choose the one that fits your budget.
 Don’t let a cheaper option entice you into signing up with them.
 Read reviews and talk to past students of the truck training academy.

 2. What is the duration of the truck driving lessons?

 The duration of truck driving lessons is typically five weeks but you can ask for extra training on the weekends before your AZ driving test.
 It’s important to understand the time commitment required for the program and make sure it fits with your schedule.
-If you are currently working a part-time and full-time job, ask the academy if they can offer you a flexible training schedule.
+If you are currently working a part-time and full-time job, ask the academy if they can offer you a flexible training schedule or weekend training.

 3. What is the class schedule?

 Many truck driving schools offer both full-time and part-time classes.
+As long as you complete the province-mandated 103.5 hours of training, you will quality to attempt the road test.
 It’s important to understand the schedule of the classes and make sure it fits with your availability.
+If you’re interested in a school but your schedules don’t match, ask them if they would recommend any schools that offer the same level of training.

 4. What is the curriculum for the truck driving lessons?